totoroyyb/go-ios-tutorial/intro/README.md

 * [Use Button]{:.heading.flip-title} --- How to `Button` and `@State` to change the state.

+* [Basic Animation]{:.heading.flip-title} --- How to apply some basic animations in SwiftUI.

 <!-- * [Upgrade]{:.heading.flip-title} --- You can skip this if you haven't used Hydejack before.
 * [Config]{:.heading.flip-title} --- Once Jekyll is running you can start editing your config file.